 Headaches indicating a serious underlying problem, such as cerebrovascular disorder or malignant hypertension, are uncommon.
 A headache without other neurologic symptoms is not a common symptom of a brain tumor.
 People with chronic headaches may, however, miss a more serious condition by believing it to be one of their usual headaches.
 You should immediately call your provider if your headache or other accompanying symptoms change.

 Be sure to call your provider for any of the following symptoms:

 - Sudden, severe headache that persists or increases in intensity over the following hours, sometimes accompanied by nausea, vomiting, or altered mental status (this could be a hemorrhagic stroke).

 - Sudden, severe headache, worse than any headache ever experienced (possible indication of hemorrhage or a ruptured aneurysm).

 - Chronic or severe headaches that begin after age 50 years.

 - Headaches accompanied by other symptoms, such as memory loss, confusion, loss of balance, changes in speech or vision, loss of strength in or numbness or tingling in arms or legs (possibility of stroke or brain tumor).

 - Headaches after head injury, especially if drowsiness or nausea are present (possibility of hemorrhage).

 - Headaches accompanied by fever, stiff neck, nausea, and vomiting (possibility of meningitis).

-- Headaches that increase with coughing or straining (possibility of brain swelling).
+- Headaches that increase with coughing or straining, or are worse when laying down (possibility of brain swelling).